Monitoring & Logging: Tools to Keep Servers Healthy and Secure

 Best Practices for Effective Monitoring and Logging

-• Centralize data β€” Collect and store logs and metrics from all environments, making correlation and analysis easier.
+• Centralize data β€” Collect and store logs and metrics from all environments, especially when managing multi-cloud or hybrid cloud strategies.

 • Use structured logs β€” Adopt formats like JSON to improve parsing, filtering, and automated analysis.